Melting point

 - Plants and natural extracts : characterization of lipid or waxy fractions.

-This analysis helps ensure regulatory compliance, reproducibility and performance of finished products.
+This analysis helps to ensure regulatory compliance, reproducibility and performance of finished products.

 Analytical interest and complementarity